 4. When I finish the event is their somewhere to sleep at the venue ?

 Yes if you are wanting to sleep at the venue you are welcome to erect a small tent before the race starts near to the organisers tent.
 This has proved very popular as alot of the runners are in celebratory mood once they have finished so sit around chatting until crashing out in their tent.
-We allow camping at the estate from the Thursday evening if people wish to arrive the night before race day.
+We allow camping at the estate from the Saturday evening if people wish to arrive the night before race day.
 Details for camping on the Saturday will be emailed out closer tothe race date.

 5. I’m looking for some accommodation close to the venue could you recommend any?